-Norway is known for stunning natural beauty with its fjords and forests, waterfalls and Northern Lights.
-Oslo is all of this and more with its world class museums and architecture on display throughout the city and along its beautiful waterfront.
-The city is extremely family friendly and easy to navigate using your feet or public transportation.
+Norway is known for its stunning natural beauty with its fjords and forests, waterfalls, and Northern Lights.
+Oslo is all of this and more with its world-class museums and architecture on display throughout the city and along its beautiful waterfront.
+The city is extremely family-friendly and easy to navigate using your feet or public transportation.
 The Norwegian capital will delight in many ways, but we’re sharing 7 things to do in Oslo with kids.

 1. Explore the Norwegian Museum of Cultural History